-The purpose of the course is to aid students in understanding the Managing Public Service Organizations (MPSO) process and thus enhance their management and leadership skills for use in the public sector.
+The purpose of this course is to aid students in understanding the process of managing public service organizations, and thus enhance their management and leadership skills for use in the public sector.
 The course provides students with the tools needed to diagnose and solve organizational problems, to influence the actions of individuals, groups, and organizations, and to lead high-performing, successful public service organizations.

-- PADM 611 Legal Context for Policy and Pubic Management (3)
+- PADM 611 Legal Context for Policy and Public Management (3)